hpc/charliecloud/doc/dev.rst

   for (int i = 0; bar[i].a != 0; i++)
      do_stuff(bar[i]);

+Note that the conditional checks that only one field of the struct (:code:`a`) is zero; this loop leverages knowledge of this specific data structure that checking only :code:`a` is sufficient.

 Lists can be set either as literals:

 .. code-block:: c